Anu78/ChatGPT-for-Canvas/README.md

 # Overview

 This is a Chrome extension that automatically highlights the correct answer on Canvas quizzes.
-It works by fetching the quiz data from the Canvas API and comparing it with the quiz questions on the web page.
+It works by asking chatGPT the question and parsing its response.
+It makes quizzes a lot more convienient, as you don't have to switch back and forth.

 ## Features

 - Highlights the correct answer in green for multiple choice, true/false, and matching questions
-- Shows the correct answer in a tooltip for fill-in-the-blank and numerical questions
 - Works for both graded and practice quizzes
 - Supports quizzes with multiple attempts and random questions
-- Compatible with Canvas quizzes that use Respondus LockDown Browser

 ## Installation